clearpath-docs/dingo-sphinx-tutorials/doc/Simulating.rst

 If you use the interactive markers to drive around, you'll notice that the laser scan points move a little bit but generally stay where they are.
-This is the first step toward map making using :roswiki:`gmapping`, which is covered in the next tutorial, :doc:`navigation`.
+This is the first step toward map making using :roswiki:`gmapping`, which is covered in the next tutorial, :doc:`Navigating`.